nng555/ssmba/README.md

 `ssmba.py` is based on the HuggingFace Transformers library and uses BERT models implemented in this library for reconstruction.
 Any valid BERT model in the [HuggingFace model library](https://huggingface.co/models) can be used, as well as local model paths.

 `ssmba.py` takes as input a text file, label file, and reconstruction model, and outputs the augmented data and corresponding preserved labels.
+If a label file is not provied, only the augmented data is output.
 We provide an example command below.

 ```
 python ssmba.py \